kittyschulz/digit_classification/README.md

 ## Requirements

-The pipeline requires the following libraries to run:

-os
-cv2
-numpy
-torch
-torchvision
-matplotlib

 To run the demo in `run.py`, some files are also required to be saved in the local directory:
 * A directory, `./weights` containing three files for model weights: `vgg.pth`, `vgg_imagenet.pth`, and `cnn.pth`.
 The weights can be downloaded from Gatech Box [here](https://gatech.box.com/s/4hpnvcb1uwjc6tpw4395x8543jgsej0x).
 * A directory containing `./example_images` containing example images.
 The example images can be downloaded from GatechBox [here](https://gatech.box.com/s/24xvjqw8zuitltwesu1z5vttmf6c5l2e).